zefrios/SQL/Black Sabbath EDA/README.md

     }
 ```

-Then, we create a main() function that calls our previously stated fucntions that sets Black Sabbath as the artist name.
-The markets (countries) we want to explore are specified in the request.
+We unify the previous snippets through a main() function which sets *Black Sabbath* as the artist name and creates a list with the markets (countries) we want to explore.

 ```Python
 def main():